-Join Alan Demafiles for an in-depth discussion in this video Driving the pieces with Xpresso, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Driving the pieces with Xpresso, part of Cinema 4D: Animating Charts and Graphs.

 - CINEMA 4D's parametric objects contain many…of the building blocks for animation.…And in this video, we'll look at how we can use XPresso…to drive a couple of parameters,…using only one user data slider.…So for this example, I've got a user data slider here…for the percent control, and I'm using it…to control both the pie slice…as well as the MoText…that drives the percentage.…So let's take a look at how to build that.…I'm going to go to our start video here,…our start scene.…

 And we've got the 32% Extrude and the Arc.…So I'm going to copy these two guys…and create a new project by hitting Command + N.…We'll paste it into this new scene.…And the first thing I'm going to do…is create a new null object…which we'll rename Percent Control.…Here under User Data, we'll Add a new User Data.…Let's rename that to Percent.…Oops, come back in, Manage User Data.…